-In response to COVID-19, the Internal Revenue Service (IRS) is allowing employees to make changes to their healthcare plans and flexible spending accounts even though it is not open enrollment.
-The new guidance from the IRS applies to “cafeteria plans” under Section 125 of the Internal Revenue Code - which covers employer-sponsored health coverage, health flexible spending arrangements (FSAs), and dependent care assistance programs selected by employees from a variety of options.
+In response to COVID-19, the Internal Revenue Service (IRS) allows employees to change their healthcare plans and flexible spending accounts even though it is not open enrollment.
+The new guidance from the IRS applies to “cafeteria plans” under Section 125 of the Internal Revenue Code - which covers employer-sponsored health coverage, flexible health spending arrangements (FSAs), and dependent care assistance programs selected by employees from a variety of options.

 A chance to change options during the pandemic

 The IRS stated they are allowing employees to make changes to their health care plans due to the uncertainties of COVID-19.
-Under normal circumstances, employees can only change their health care coverage options during open enrollment or if they experience a qualifying life event, such as a marriage, divorce, or birth of a child.
+Under normal circumstances, employees can only change their health care coverage options during open enrollment or if they experience a qualifying life event, such as a marriage, divorce, childbirth, or adoption.

 It’s important to note that these policy changes must also be adopted by an employee’s employer.
 The employer must opt-in if they want to give their employees this new mid-year flexibility.
-If employers decide to opt-in, the changes will likely be embraced by employees, especially if they have been financially impacted by the pandemic.
+If employers decide to opt-in, the changes will likely embrace the changes, especially if they have been financially impacted by the pandemic.

 New changes available to employees include: